 Non-adherence causes approximately 40% of chronic disease treatment failures and 125,000 deaths per year in the United States.
-Further, non-adherence costs \$500 billion annually and made up 16% of total healthcare spending in the United States in 2016, according to a report in Annals of Pharmacotherapy (2015).
-We deliver on these goals with 99.99% order accuracy and 98.46% order completeness.
+Further, non-adherence costs \$100 billion annually, according to the JAMDA study.
+We deliver on our goals with 99.99% order accuracy and 98,46% order completeness.